 Not wanting to make things worse for herself, Sakura bade goodbye to the woman and left the Uchiha compound to hand over the poison sample to Tsunade, who was having a hard time holding back a lecture for her protégé.

-"It's my fault," Sakura begrudgingly admitted.
+"I'm sorry, shishou," Sakura clenched her fists.
 "I didn't check up on him when he dropped by my apartment."

 Tsunade raised a brow.
-"You didn't read his chakra flow?"
+"You didn't read his chakra flow, at least?"

 "Why didn't you check up on him, anyway?
 You know how his old man's always making a fuss about making sure his clansmen, especially his sons, weren't spared any expense 'in exchange for their services to Konoha'.
 Chi, that bastard…"

 "I heard from Shisui and Sai what had happened," Tsunade said.
-"Sai mentioned you had knowledge of Itachi Uchiha's injuries through his observations, though he hadn't mentioned to you what they were."
+"Sai mentioned you were aware that Uchiha Itachi needed some checking over, though he hadn't mentioned to you what his injuries were."

 Sakura cringed.
 "Y-Yes, shishou…"